 Actually, during COVID, every 10 jobs lost, there were 3 created.
 Companies like Amazon and CVS saw increases in sales and needed to hire for multiple positions to keep up, which helped get some people back to work.
 However, that is still a net loss of 7 jobs because of COVID.
 If you weren’t one of the lucky ones to get hired during COVID or you are still currently looking, here are the two reasons you should still be looking for jobs:

 If you are not currently looking for work, it could be a long time before you find one.
-After COVID, when companies are hiring candidates, they will see many resumes with gaps of employment.
+After COVID, when companies are hiring candidates, they will see many resumes with gaps in employment.
 Most of these gaps will only be a couple of months, however, a longer gap in unemployment will negatively affect your job application.

 If you look for a job now, you will beat the crowd of individuals applying when the $600 unemployment benefit is up, meaning you will have a better chance of getting a job now than in the future.

 When you have gaps in employment it looks bad on a resume.
 Companies hiring will give more leeway on this because of COVID, however, unemployment won’t be back down to what it was before COVID until around 2026 (estimated).
 This means you could be without a job a lot longer than you may expect.
-If you apply now before the wave of other job seekers, you will have a higher chance finding employment, meaning less gaps on your resume.
+If you apply now before the wave of other job seekers, you will have a higher chance of finding employment, meaning fewer gaps on your resume.

-When you have large gaps between employment, you will more than likely not get the job you apply for if there is a similar candidate with less gaps.
+When you have large gaps between employment, you will more than likely not get the job you apply for if there is a similar candidate with fewer gaps.
 Gaps in employment show hiring managers that you are lazy and not interested in working/ not putting the effort in to find a job.
 This also could show managers that you have a poor work ethic and you do not have the right skills for the position.